Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Day Bag

 It is essential to pack a good day pack for your trip.
-A bag with multiple zippered pockets that is big enough to stow a lightweight jacket, your camera, a map and everyday items (like your wallet and phone) is ideal.
-We wear these small backpacks when sightseeing – but you can find other great styles in our Best Day Bags of Travel article.
+One with multiple zippered pockets (to deter pickpockets) and is big enough to stow a lightweight jacket, camera, map and everyday items is ideal.

 Trip Insurance

-Unfortunately, travel doesn’t always go as planned.
-Flights get delayed, luggage gets lost and travelers get sick abroad.
 With the right travel insurance, you may be able to recoup the costs of these inconveniences.
 Check the coverage and rates at World Nomads.

 Start planning your trip to Italy!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more advice?
+Want additional advice?
 Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 More Top European Itineraries